 ∗Early Deadline: Applying by the Early Deadline gives you the chance to hear from TWC sooner and be considered for internship sites that have earlier internal timelines.

 Is there assistance to help pay for the program?

-Yes, the state of Florida provides a $ 9,000 award toward the cost of the program.
-By applying to the program by the priority deadline, you are eligible for this award, until the monies run out.
+Yes, the state of Florida provides a $ 9,000 award toward the cost of the program, $1,000 of this award is housing contingent.
 If you need additional financial assistance, you should also ask TWC if you are eligible for other smaller awards.

 How do credits for the program work?

 To receive the Florida scholarship described above, you will need to sign up for internship credits through UF.
 You may be able to earn credits from you major or you can register for IDS 4945 Washington Internship credit (an elective).
 To use this credit you need to apply with Marianne Vernetson.

 How many credits should I take during the semester I am doing my internship?